urban-1/lazylog/README.md

        'pretty': True
     }

--   `color`: Instructs `simplelog` to use different colors for different levels
+-   `color`: Instructs `lazylog` to use different colors for different levels
 -   `splitLines`: Enables handling new-lines by re-printing the preamble on every line
 -   `level`: As usual, sets the logging level for the terminal